Can’t join us in person? Register for the livestream…

 Engage with seasoned bridgers as to how we might more deeply embed bridge building into the fabric of civic learning and practice, leveraging this moment to model our shared civic responsibility in spite—or even because—of our differences.

-Presenter: Suzanne St. John-Crane, American Leadership Forum – Silicon Valley
+Presenters: Suzanne St. John-Crane, American Leadership Forum Silicon Valley

 What Kind of Citizen Am I?